How do copywriters produce amazing written content when they deliver their work to you?

 Apart from pulling their hair out, screaming at the wall and laughing maniacally as the final words fall into place, we produce top-quality work by going through an editing ritual that doesn’t involve drinking the blood of a virgin.

-You don’t see the rehearsals for a TV show up on the screen.
-No, you see the final, refined version – free of mistakes and looking nice and shiny.
+Nope, you don’t see the rehearsals for a TV show up on the screen, you see the final, refined version – free of mistakes and looking nice and shiny.

 Writing is no different.